hellerve/blog/wip/Thoughts_on_Identity.md

 prime number after 3”, among other things.
 Both are exact, and they only overlap in the fact that they describe the number 5.

-As such, identity is dictated by context, and can change as they change.
+As such, identity is dictated by context, and can change as it changes.
 While I might only care that an `Option` is non-empty in one function, the next function I pass it to might need to inspect the value it contains.